Albin Kurti

-Albin Kurti (/sq/; born 24 March 1975) is a Kosovo Albanian politician who has been serving as Prime Minister of Kosovo since 2021, having previously held the office from February to June 2020.
-He came to prominence in 1997 as the vice-president of the University of Pristina student union, and a main organizer of non-violent student demonstrations of 1997 and 1998.
+Albin Kurti (/sq/; born 24 March 1975) is a Kosovar politician and legislator who has been the Prime Minister of Kosovo since 2021, having previously held the office from February to June 2020.
+He came to prominence in 1997 as the vice-president of the University of Pristina student union, and a main organiser of non-violent student demonstrations of 1997 and 1998.
 Kurti then worked in Adem Demaçi's office when the latter became the political representative of the Kosovo Liberation Army (KLA).
 Kurti has been a member of the Assembly of the Republic of Kosovo since 2010 in three consecutive legislatures.

 Life and career

 Early life

 Albin Kurti was born on 24 March 1975 in Pristina, Kosovo of SFR Yugoslavia.
-Kurti's father, Zaim Kurti originates from an Albanian family from the village of Sukobin in Ulcinj Municipality, Montenegro; an engineer, he moved to Pristina in search for employment.
+Kurti's father, Zaim Kurti originates from an ethnic-Albanian family from the village of Sukobin in Ulcinj Municipality, Montenegro; an engineer, he moved to Pristina in search of employment.
 Kurti's mother, Arife Kurti is a retired elementary school teacher, born and educated in Pristina.
 Kurti also has two brothers, Arianit and Taulant.
 Kurti finished his elementary and middle education in Pristina.
 He graduated university in 2003 in Telecommunications and Computer Engineering at the Faculty of Engineering at the University of Pristina.